Editor's note: There's a new Fire TV Cube 3rd Gen with tricks to make old footage look sharper.

 The Fire TV Cube — Amazon's streaming box for those who refuse to cut cable — just got a sequel.
 Meet the $120 Fire TV Cube (2nd Gen.), which is faster than ever, even though last year's model wasn't especially sluggish.
 The biggest improvement from last year's model, however, is that YouTube and YouTube TV apps are finally on Fire TV devices, closing a giant gap in the platform's available library of content.

 That issue solved, the Fire TV Cube's only issues are its comparatively high price and how Amazon doesn't let you edit the home screen.
 But for those tired of losing the remote control, and ready to hand the wheel for the TV, cable box and other audio equipment to Alexa, the Fire TV Cube is one of the best streaming devices available.

-- The 55 best Netflix series to binge watch next
+- The 63 best Netflix shows to binge watch next

 The Fire TV Cube's other perk over the competition (and why some may spend more for it), is that it packs in Alexa skills and tricks, and improves on them for the biggest screen in your home.

 Video: 4K, Dolby Vision and HDR, HDR10+

 Audio: Dolby Atmos (via HDMI pass-through)